Pure water is essential for quality coffee. One of the most commonly voiced complaints we’ve heard about home brewed coffee goes something like this:

 Our answer: Good coffee begins with good water.

-What you may not realize is that the quality of your home tap water – even if it’s safe and tastes fine drawn cold from the tap – is probably the cause for all those “odd” and unpleasant flavors that mysteriously emerge in your daily home brew.
+What you may not realize is that the quality of your home tap water – even if it’s safe and tastes fine drawn cold from the tap – is probably the cause for those “odd” and unpleasant flavors that mysteriously emerge in your daily home brew.
 Especially as it’s heated.

 The remedy for this brewing quandry is most often very simple and surprisingly affordable.
 It can be solved with the purchase of a home water filtration system.

 There are five general causes of poor quality water: minerals, algae, sediment, chemical contamination and chlorine… each of which will impart a range of flavors described as “harsh, muddy, acidic, bitter, chemical, metallic, or dirty.”
 These off flavors become harshest as water reaches its boiling point.
+Furthermore the SCAA has studied the effects of calcium and magnesium as the react with coffee itself and produce additional flavors.

 When water is filtered, it ideally becomes odorless and “tasteless,” (think about your favorite bottled water), though many of us prefer a specific bottled water based upon some taste preference.